-5.1.
-Retrospective Studies, and Distorted Intensities and Probabilities members, often called probands, and the pedigree is extended from them using medical records and/or examinations.
+5.1 Retrospective Studies, and Distorted Intensities and Probabilities

+The model does not reflect the way in which real pedigrees are observed.
+Usually, 'interesting' families are identified (ascertained) through one or more affected members, often called probands, and the pedigree is extended from them using medical records and/or examinations.
 In other words, pedigrees are not randomly sampled, they are selected because certain events have occurred.
 For the large literature on ascertainment bias see Cannings & Thompson (1977) and Hodge (2002).
-Elston (1973) did consider ascertainment bias, but not in a survival analysis framework.